JMVRy/AimTrainer-HB/README.md

 [![Product Name Screen Shot][product-screenshot]][repo-url]

+This project is made to cheat at the [Aim Trainer on HumanBenchmark.com][trainer-hb] using Windows' Win32 API for moving the mouse and clicking the targets.
+It's not extremely fast or anything, moreso just a way to expand my experience with C# and figure out how to use external libraries for my own projects.

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `JMVRy`, `AimTrainer-HB`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>